Automattic/jetpack/readme.txt

 * Connection: ensure that the "Disconnect" button is easily accessible on mobile.
 * Connection: fix connection issues for sites with a plan in a "pending" state.
+* Dashboard: clarify wording for all plans in the Backup & Scan cards.
 * Form Block: fix button colors not saving correctly.
 * Google Calendar Block: ensure calendars are properly displayed regardless of the width option picked in block styles.
 * Recurring Payments Block: ensure that the minimum payment option respects the chosen currency for the button.